lejenome/lejenome.github.io/_posts/2017-02-14-boot-physical-windows-inside-qemu.md

 ```

 Your final layout will have 2 partitions; Windows partition ``/dev/md0p2`` and
 EFI partition ``/dev/md0p1``.
-The EFI partition need to be formatted.
+The EFI partition needs to be formatted.

 ```shell
 sudo mkfs.msdos -F 32 -n EFI /dev/md0p1